Reach out for free lighting consultation

 Size of the Hangar

 The overall square footage of the hangar has a direct impact on the total number of lights required.
-A small private hangar for one or two aircraft will have vastly different lighting needs compared to a commercial or military hangar spanning tens of thousands of square feet.
+A small private hangar for one or two aircraft might require around 20 to 40 lights, whereas a commercial or military hangar spanning tens of thousands of square feet could need 200 to 500 fixtures or more.
 The larger the space, the more surface area there is to illuminate, which generally translates to a greater number of lighting fixtures.
 Designers often start with the total area and apply recommended lighting standards, expressed in foot-candles, to estimate the baseline illumination.
 From there, they adjust based on ceiling height, work tasks, and fixture performance.
 In rectangular or irregularly shaped hangars, more care must be taken to ensure light coverage reaches into every corner without creating hotspots or dark zones.

 Height of the Ceiling